fedtti/classic-arcade-game-clone/README.md

 ## Getting Started

-In order to play the game, you may either try it online or run it locally (see [Installing](#installing)).
+In order to play the game, you may either [try it online](https://codepen.io/fedtti/full/pLwjao/) or run it locally (see [Installing](#installing)).

 ### Instructions

-Move around the lawn with the arrow keys to reach the water and start a new level, collecting gems and avoiding bugs.
+Move around the map with the arrow keys to reach the water and start a new level, collecting gems and avoiding bugs.
 You have three lives.

 ## Installing